vtoool/VNote/README.md

 ### Try your Gemini API key

 Head to the **Settings** page from the sidebar to find the Gemini API tester card.
 Paste a valid API key, enter a prompt, and send a test request to confirm your credentials.
 The call is made straight from your browser using the official REST endpoint, so avoid sharing keys you would not be comfortable exposing client-side.
+If you prefer to bundle a throwaway key for local testing, update `DEFAULT_GEMINI_API_KEY` in `src/config/gemini.ts`—the tester will pre-fill the input with that value.

 ## Future roadmap